nlitsme/ubidump/README.md

     LDFLAGS=-L/usr/local/lib CFLAGS=-I/usr/local/include/lzo pip3 install python-lzo

+When you need zstd compression, you will need to install the `zstandard` module.

 Dependencies
 ============

  * python2 or python3
  * python-lzo  ( >= 1.09, which introduces the 'header=False' argument )
  * crcmod
+ * optional: zstandard

 TODO
 ====